ahmdmohamedd/video-object-tracking-kalman-filters/README.md

    - In GUI-enabled environments, the tracked video will display in a window.
    - In GUI-less environments (e.g., Jupyter), use Matplotlib for visualization or save the output as a video file.

-## File Descriptions

-- `kalman_tracking.ipynb`: Jupyter Notebook containing the Python implementation of the Kalman filter-based object tracking system.
-- `requirements.txt`: List of required Python packages for the project.

 ## Implementation Details

 ### 1. **Kalman Filter Setup**